 These statutory provisions track SCR 20:1.7(a)(1) and (2).
 The court's decision in La Crosse County Dep't of Soc.
 Servs. v.
-Rose K., 196 Wis.
-2d 171, 178, 537 N.W.2d 142, 145 (Ct.
+Rose K., 196 Wis.2d 171, 178, 537 N.W.2d 142, 145 (Ct.
 App.
-1995), is consistent with the statutory limits even though the court did not mention the statute in its analysis, instead relying on the disciplinary rules, and thus this case is helpful in understanding how the conflicts rules apply to GALs.
+1995), is consistent with the statutory limits even though they were not mentioned in the court's analysis, which relied on the disciplinary rules.
 At issue in the case was whether the same lawyer could act as a GAL in a chapter 48 action while simultaneously representing La Crosse County in a child support enforcement action.

-The appellate court concluded the lawyer had a conflict because enforcement of child support, which was assigned to La Crosse County due to the mother's receipt of government benefits, would benefit the countyclient but prejudice the children's "best interests" by making the father's funds unavailable to them.
+The appellate court concluded the lawyer had a conflict because enforcement of child support, which was assigned to La Crosse County due to the mother's receipt of government benefits, would benefit the county-client but prejudice the children's "best interests" by making the father's funds unavailable to them.
 Conversely, a decision to not enforce the child support order would harm the county-client even though it would benefit the children's "best interests."
 The court found a conflict and remanded the case with instructions to disqualify the attorney from acting as a GAL for the children.